 Leaving the safety of home, I went off to college to be Michelle Pfeiffer from the movie, Dangerous Minds.
 My plan involved unleashing my educational superpowers on Boston.
 Yet right before graduation, I met my future husband and so I took a job in Columbia, SC instead.
 The principal at the time told me he had enough inner city for me right there, and if the husband and I didn’t work out, I could always go to Boston later.
 He must have laughed to himself after our interview; he had just hired a very confident twenty-two year old white girl from Tennessee that got her degree from a college nicknamed “The Country Club of the South.”
 I was the fifth teacher that class had seen in four months; one teacher had a mental breakdown; and I was the one that survived.

 In the end, the husband didn’t work out, and, so far at least, I have not made a career in Boston.
 Instead, I taught third grade, tutored a variety of subjects from high school math to basic reading, visited home-bound students, worked at a preschool, substituted in special education, assisted a retiring teacher, started a non-profit with friends, and even went to real estate school.

-Today I spend my time balancing careers in both real estate and music while homeschooling two teenage boys and living the dream of single parenthood.
+Today I spend my time teaching music while homeschooling two teenage boys as a single parent.
 It’s a whirlwind and it’s worth every. single. twirl.
 I could fill in lots of blanks, but I won’t spill it in our introductions.